Pelikantapeten/p2-quickmem/README.md

  And to all the rest of my fellow student that have tested the actual game and provided me with feedback on playability.

+ [Am I Responsive](http://ami.responsivedesign.is/) was used to create the image on top of this ReadMe

 [Back to top](#quickmem)